People Planning for Family Dynamics

 Estate planning is about protecting assets over time for the good of beneficiaries.
-The last part is the most complex and also the most important.
-While many grantors intend for their trusts to become a gift of love that enhance the lives of beneficiaries, in reality trusts often become a burden that negatively impact beneficiaries’ lives.
+Many grantors and advisors work hard on the first part, protecting assets, but fail to adequately address the second part, creating a positive impact for beneficiaries.
+Many grantors intend for their trusts to become a gift of love that enhance the lives of beneficiaries, but create trusts that burden or even negatively impact beneficiaries’ lives.
 These trusts have protected assets over time but have failed to empower beneficiaries.
-These estate plans need to take family dynamics into account.
+These estate plans need to emphasize “people planning”–i.e. plan for the unique individuals impacted by the estate plan and prepare these individuals for the estate plan–so that the trust empowers beneficiaries to live flourishing lives.

 A frequent saying in our firm is that “if it can be written down and isn’t against public policy, we can include it in the trust.”
 There are ways in which attorneys and clients can collaborate to tailor trust language and empower impacted family members to flourish.
 We call these strategies “People planning.”
 People planning consists of crafting the language of an estate plan to prepare for contingences involving family members and family dynamics.